niravb1992/Wyther/README.md

 Prerequisites
 =================
-1. pip install requests
-2. pip install elementtree (if necessary)
-3. Register at http://developer.yahoo.com/wsregapp to get an appid.
+1. Register at http://developer.yahoo.com/wsregapp to get an appid.

 Usage
 =================